kyma-project/kyma/docs/03-tutorials/observability/obsv-03-create-and-configure-grafana-dashboard.md

    ![Red dashboard](./assets/red-dashboard.png)

->**NOTE:** You can also define the dashboard's ConfigMap and add it to the `resources` folder under the given component's chart.
+You can also define the dashboard's ConfigMap and add it to the `resources` folder under the given component's chart.
 To make the dashboard visible, simply use the `kubectl apply` command to deploy it.
 For details on adding monitoring to components, see the [`README.md`](https://github.com/kyma-project/kyma/blob/master/resources/monitoring/charts/grafana/README.md) document.

+> **NOTE:** If you don't want to proceed with the following tutorial, [clean up the configuration](obsv-06-clean-up-configuration.md).